 I’m a loyal Delta flyer but I’m always thinking of new ways to collect more American Airlines miles.
 Yes, you read that correctly.

-Between a shoddy on-time record and cramped planes without seatback screens, flying with AA isn’t top-of-mind for many travelers.
-And flying, period, isn’t on many travelers’ minds as the COVID-19 pandemic drags on.
+Between a shoddy on-time record and increasingly cramped planes without seatback screens, flying with AA isn’t always the first choice for for many travelers who favor other airlines.

-But this downtime is a great chance to study up on ways to save on travel, learn about miles, and earn a stockpile of them to fuel future trips.
-And as you’ll see, American and its AAdvantage program have some serious advantages over other airline programs that make these miles far too valuable to ignore – especially since they’re not just good for booking flights on American airlines.
+Yet compared to the likes of even Delta and United, American and its AAdvantage program have some serious advantages over other airline programs that make these miles far too valuable to ignore – especially since they’re not just good for booking flights on American airlines.

 Don’t want to fly American?
 No problem.